santifa/masterarbeit/README.md

 to be easier to understand then similar protocols like [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) and also easier to implement.

-The goal is to produce an implementation using Velisarios and COQ which is stable and robust.
+The goal is to produce an implementation using Velisarios and COQ which is runnable, stable and robust.

 ## Using this repository